Alfresco/docs-alfresco/ags/latest/using/smc/user-guide.md

 When an item is classified it can only be seen by those with the required security clearance, and the security classification level is shown on screen.
 Users without the necessary security clearance won't have access to it or even know that it's there.
- When a classified file is declared as a record it retains its classification level and security marks.
+ When a classified file is {% include tooltip.html word="declareasrecord" text="declared" %} as a record it retains its classification level and security marks.

 User security clearance is set for a user (or user group) by assigning security marks to them.